Albert Murray (writer): Literary career

-He has held visiting lectureships, fellowships, and professorships at several institutions, including the Columbia University Graduate School of Journalism (1968), Colgate University (1970; 1973; 1982), the University of Massachusetts Boston (1971), the University of Missouri (1972), Emory University (1978), Drew University (1983), and Washington and Lee University (1993).
+He held visiting lectureships, fellowships, and professorships at several institutions, including the Columbia University Graduate School of Journalism (1968), Colgate University (1970; 1973; 1982), the University of Massachusetts Boston (1971), the University of Missouri (1972), Emory University (1978), Drew University (1983), and Washington and Lee University (1993).
 From 1981 to 1983, he was an adjunct associate professor of writing at Barnard College.
 He received honorary doctorates from Colgate (Litt.D., 1975) and Spring Hill College (D.H.L., 1995).

 As noted, he became close friends with Ralph Ellison after college.
 Their relationship informed the thinking and writing of both men.
 Trading Twelves: The Selected Letters of Ralph Ellison and Albert Murray was published in 2000.
 Murray was also a friend of artist Romare Bearden.
 Bearden's six-panel collage The Block (1971) was inspired by the view from Murray's Harlem apartment.
 Murray later appeared in the 1980 documentary Bearden Plays Bearden.

 Murray received greater attention in the 1980s and 1990s due to his influence on critic Stanley Crouch and jazz musician Wynton Marsalis.
 With Marsalis, Murray was the co-founder of Jazz at Lincoln Center.
 Crouch wrote about Murray at length in his book Always in Pursuit.

 Henry Louis Gates Jr. concluded his 1996 New Yorker profile of Murray by noting: "This is Albert Murray's century; we just live in it."

 He was the inaugural recipient of the Harper Lee Award in 1998.